Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 We may condense everything into the following statements, starting from the fact that given a Lorentz transformation $\Lambda$ the set of functions $T^{a_{1}...a_{i}}_{r_{1}...r_{j}}$ transforming as

-is called tensor in Lorentz (Latin) indices formalism, and compared to the coordinate (Greek) indices formalism, symmetry properties and contractions are given similarly.
+is a \emph{tensor in Lorentz formalism}.
+Compared to the coordinate formalism, symmetry properties and contractions, as well as all algebraic operations, are given analogously.

-Also algebraic operations hold analogously, but again Lorentz transformations can be local and thus differential operations must be defined by introducing a connection to build Lorentz covariant differentiation: and as we have done before, because this new structure cannot introduce arbitrary concepts, we require $D_{\mu}\xi^{\alpha}_{a}\!=\!0$ with the clear consequence that also $D_{\mu}\eta_{ab}\!=\!0$ and these two conditions will ensure that the coordinate formalism and the Lorentz formalism will turn out to be completely equivalent.
+But again, Lorentz transformations can be local and so differential operations must be defined by introducing a connection.
+As we have done before the connection must be introduced in general in terms of its transformation.

 Therefore once again we summarize by saying that the set of functions $\Omega^{a}_{b\mu}$ such that under a general coordinate transformation transforms as a lower Greek index vector and under a Lorentz transformation transforms as